otrv4/otrv4/otrv4.md

 * "Receiver" refers to the participant receiving an encoded message.
 * "Client" refers to a software used for communication between parties and that implements the OTRv4 protocol.
-* "Network" refers to the system which computing devices use to exchange data with each other using connections between nodes.
+* "Network" refers to the system that computing devices use to exchange data with each other using connections between nodes.
 * "DAKE" refers to a Deniable Authenticated Key Exchange, in which two parties engage in the protocol whose result is a key which only the two of them know,